tigera-solutions/cc-eks-compliance-workshop/3. Reports/readme.md

 # 3. Reports & Visualization

-With the policy portion of securing our application compelete, we need a way to report that our application is in compliance going forward.
+With the policy portion of securing our application complete, we need a way to report that our application is in compliance going forward.
 There are two main tools for this within Calico Cloud:

 ## Visualizations